-Garth Redfield, Michael Chimney, Gary Goforth and Keith Rizzardi
+Garth Redfield, Gary Goforth and Keith Rizzardi

-This introduction to the 2000 Everglades Consolidated Report (Report) provides essential background to help the reader understand the legal, scientific and governmental context of the document and supporting efforts in research and planning.
+This introduction to the 2001 Everglades Consolidated Report (Report) provides essential background to help the reader understand the governmental, scientific and legal context of the document.
 An overview of the status of the Everglades and resources at stake is given so that the reader can appreciate the challenges that are faced in the environmental management of South Florida; they are discussed from many different vantage points in the Report.

-For this Consolidated Report, a section has been added concerning the interim and long-term water quality goals for the Everglades and the many steps that are being taken to reach these goals.
+This chapter also contains a section concerning the interim and long-term water quality goals for the Everglades and the many steps that are being taken to reach these goals.
 This section helps to provide an integrative summary of opportunities and obstacles in the Everglades restoration.

-Next, the governmental context of the Report is described from the perspective of planning for environmental management over the next two to five decades.
+The governmental context of the Report is described from the perspective of planning for environmental management over the next two to five decades.
 The objectives and content of the document are then highlighted, followed by a discussion of the legal and reporting requirements being addressed.
-The process used to create and review the Report is summarized because it is somewhat unique, particularly in the use of external peer review by the public and a panel of experts.
-Finally, the Introduction provides a review of constraints on report contents, so that the reader can know what authoritative sources of information were available for authors to discuss and analyze in the Report.
+The process used to create and review the Report is also summarized; it is unique for the 2001 Report because there was an intensive external peer review, including three days of public workshops with a panel of outside experts.

+This chapter provides a review of constraints on report contents, so that the reader can understand what authoritative sources of information were available for authors to discuss and analyze in the Report.
 This chapter only provides a general introduction to the issues and content of the Report.

 The diversity of topics covered precludes a detailed introduction.
 Individual chapters give specific background needed to interpret information in each subject area.
 This Report is essentially an anthology of topical reports that describe the status of the Everglades ecosystem; most covered subjects were specified by Florida statute or are known to be important for decision support.
 Although it has been edited for grammar, format and consistency, the South Florida Water Management District (District) has not attempted to create an integrated volume, such as might be expected for a more narrowly focused book on environmental management of the Everglades ecosystem.